opratem/schoolems/README.md

 ## 📋 Project Overview

 **SchoolEMS** is a full-stack web application developed to streamline the management of school employee records and leave requests.
 It provides a centralized platform for administrators, HR personnel, and staff to efficiently manage and track employee data.
-This project was developed during my internship at **FlexiSAF** as a practical demonstration of full-stack development skills.

 ---